by Bruce Hunt

 The spread of artificial lighting in the nineteenth century had enormous effects on modern life, a story well told by Wolfgang Schivelbusch in Disenchanted Night: The Industrialization of Light in the Nineteenth Century.
 When Schivelbusch visited Austin in 2007, he met with my undergraduate seminar on the history of electric technology and its social impacts, and we walked over to look at the moonlight tower at 22nd and Nueces Street.
 Schivelbusch was, he said, very glad to see that this piece of electrical history was still standing over Austin’s streets.

-*corrected Tuesday, November 12, 2013, with updated information about the remodelling done in the 1990s.
+*corrected Tuesday, November 12, 2013, with updated information about the remodeling done in the 1990s.

 West 41st St and Speedway, 2008, by Andy Mattern